Programs and Services

 Parent to Parent Support Program (NSW only)

-We offer the Parent to Parent Mentor Program – this service is only currently offered in NSW.
-New parents are paired with more experienced parents of deaf children.
+In NSW, we offer the Parent-to-Parent Mentor Program for new parents of deaf children who are paired with more experienced parents.
 It is an opportunity for you to share your experiences, seek advice and discuss your child’s future prospects.Learn More

 Hear for Kids in School